paramrathour/paramrathour.github.io/Random Stuff/Langton's Ant.md

 - At a white square, turn 90° clockwise, flip the color of the square, move forward one unit
 - At a black square, turn 90° counter-clockwise, flip the color of the square, move forward one unit
 - Langton's ant can also be described as a cellular automaton, where the grid is colored black or white and the "ant" square has one of eight different colors assigned to encode the combination of black/white state and the current direction of motion of the ant.
-<h2 align="center">Examples of patterns</h2>
-Many different types of patterns occur in the Game of Life, which are classified according to their behaviour.
-Common pattern types include: **still lifes**, which do not change from one generation to the next; **oscillators**, which return to their initial state after a finite number of generations; and **spaceships**, which translate themselves across the grid.
-<h2 align="center">Still Lifes</h2>

 <table style="text-align:center;">
   <tr>